Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 </metadata>
 ```

-This single `icon` style demonstrates how to include multiple categories of icon (e.g. pushpins and paddles) within a single style.
+This default style demonstrates how it is possible to include multiple categories of icon (e.g. pushpins and paddles) within a single style.

-It should however be noted that the pushpin and paddle icons still have their own anchor points / hotspots.
+It should however be noted that the pushpin and paddle icons still have their own unique anchor points / hotspots.